Sepp Müller: Political positions

 Ahead of the Christian Democrats’ leadership election in December 2021, Müller publicly endorsed Norbert Röttgen to succeed Armin Laschet as the party’s chair.

 Personal life

 Amid the COVID-19 pandemic in Germany, Müller volunteered at his local health department to help with contact tracing.

 Müller has been in a relationship with fellow politician Wolfgang Stefinger since 2022.
+In July 2026 Müller married in Bavaria his husband Stefinger.
+They got a blessing ceremony in Archdiocese of Munich and Freising of Roman-Catholic church in Wildbad Kreuth.